Deepp0925/senior_project/README.md

 This was a part of senior project (as mentioned above), which means all the pre-implementation phase files have been include here as well.
 This includes the research paper, architecture design, UML class diagram, and UI design.

-To understand all the design choices and results take a look at results.
+To understand all the design choices and results take a look at results section in research paper.